gracejiang0929/FA24_DSC180A_Repo/README.md

    jupyter notebook

 2. Open `final_notebook.ipynb`:
-- Navigate to the file `final_notebook.ipynb.ipynb` in the Jupyter interface and open it.
+- Navigate to the file `final_notebook.ipynb` in the Jupyter interface and open it.

 3. Execute Cells Sequentially:
 - Run each cell step by step by pressing `Shift + Enter`.
 Follow the outputs to perform bias mitigation analysis.